DroopyTersen/refinerdb/packages/refinerdb/docs/query.md

 - If not, call `finders.findByIndexFilter` and then persist the result
   - This call goes through an N\*M reduce function to get the itemIds by looping over each indexed hashed value, checking for a match, and creating a distinct list of itemids
-  - TODO: If there is not a value, can we short circuit and just return all ItemIds right away?
-    - can we store a itemId's reference before looping through?
-    - Would we have to create an automatic item id index?
-    - Or hash a value of "empty" when we index and set the values to
   ```ts
   matches = finders.findByIndexFilter(
     { indexDefinition, ...filter },